archlinux/alpm/CONTRIBUTING.md

 The `just containerized-integration-tests` recipe executes all tests that are made available by a `_containerized-integration-test` feature and are located in an integration test module named `containerized`.
 With the help of a [custom target runner], these tests are executed in a containerized environment using [`podman`].

+## Continuous integration

+This project's checks and tests are executed in a continuous integration environment based on Arch Linux.

+If the `CI` environment variable is set (this is usually the case e.g. in GitLab CI pipelines), our [custom target runner] script will automatically select the Arch Linux GitLab container registry instead of the default container registry to circumvent running into rate limiting.

 ## Writing specifications

 Specifications for technology of this project are written in markdown documents in the context of a [component], that serves as its reference implementation.